systembugtj/SnappyDB/README.md

 SnappyDB
 ========

+Repackage to upgrade to use kryo v4.

+## Introduction

 SnappyDB is a __key-value__ database for Android it's an alternative for _SQLite_ if you want to use a __NoSQL__ approach.